Initiatives between the Department of Jobs, Enterprise and Innovation and the Department of Justice and Equality

 For further information, go to INIS website.

-With effect from 1 July 2013 the Department of Justice and Equality (INIS) will permit non-EEA nationals, who have been invited to attend a job interview by an employer based in the State in a recognised highly skilled shortage occupation [highly skilled occupations list] to seek entry to the State on a temporary basis in order to attend such interview.
+With effect from 1 July 2013, the Department of Justice and Equality (INIS) will permit non-EEA nationals, who have been invited to attend a job interview by an employer based in the State where the job is recognised on the Critical Skills Occupations List, to seek entry to the State on a temporary basis in order to attend such interview.

 Interviewees will be required to be in possession of acceptable supporting documentation.
 Usual immigration procedures at port of entry will also apply.
 Subject to everything being in order, interviewees will be granted permission to attend the interview, and if successful, apply for and await a decision on an Employment Permit application.